makrai/notes/jing-2505-melt-emo-multimod-llm.md

   * the overall label proportions between the two datasets are similar for most emotions.
 However,
-  * hE ‘sad’ and ‘anger’ exhibit significant reannotation, with most samples being relabeled as ‘neutral’ and ‘surprise’, respectively.
+  * hE ‘sad’ and ‘anger’ exhibit significant reannotation, with most samples being relabeled as ‘neutral’ and ‘surprise’, respectively
-  * likely reflects overlapping features or ambiguous original annotations.
+  * likely reflects overlapping features or ambiguous original annotations
   * labels such as ‘neutral’ and ‘joy’ remain consistent, emotions like
-  * ‘fear’ and ‘disgust’ are more frequently reannotated, potentially due to inherent ambiguity.
+  * ‘fear’ and ‘disgust’ are more frequently reannotated, potentially due to inherent ambiguity
 * The percentage of label changes is
   * comparable in both datasets (46.43% in training and 47.52% in testing), with
-  * slightly higher changes in the test set.
+  * slightly higher changes in the test set

 # 4. Experiments

 ## 4.1.
 Subjective Experiment

-* 20 participants (11 males and 9 females): a Mean Opinion Score (MOS) exper.
+* 20 participants (11 males and 9 females): a Mean Opinion Score (MOS) exper
-* instructed to watch the video clips and presented with two options—MELT and MELD annotations, without knowing their sources —from asked to select the description they deemed more appropriate.
+* instructed to watch the video clips and presented with two options—MELT and MELD annotations, without knowing their sources —from asked to select the description they deemed more appropriate

 ## 4.2.
 Objective Experiments